-Do you experience burning sensation while you urinate?
+Do you experience a burning sensation while you urinate?
 Do you have a persistent urge to urinate?
-If yes, then you might be suffering from Urinary Tract Infection (UTI) and you should see a doctor immediately.
+If yes, then you might be suffering from a Urinary Tract Infection (UTI) and you should see a doctor immediately.

-Keep on reading further to get more information on causes, symptoms and treatment of Urinary Tract Infection (UTI).
+Keep on reading further to get more information on causes, symptoms, and treatment of Urinary Tract Infection (UTI).

 What is Urinary Tract Infection (UTI)?